Ronitt272/DC-Motor-Speed-and-PWM-Control-using-PIC16F877A/README.md

 4. PORTB<4> is used to generate the LED which indicates overflow of current speed beyond the maximum speed of the DC Motor.
 5. PORTC<2>/CCP1 pin is used for Pulse Width Modulation.
 The oscilloscope will be used in the proteus to provide visualisation of the PWM.
 6. PORTB<0>/INT pin is used to generate an interrupt that allows us to control the direction in which the DC Motor is rotating.

+# LCD Display and LED Indicator

+An LCD Display is incorporated in the project to show the current speed of the DC Motor and the Maximum Speed that can be attained.
+As the speed of the motor is changed, it can be visualised through the LCD display available.